Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 The SK010PA Polarization Analyzer can be used to align and quantify retardation optics, e.g. fiber collimators with integrated quarter-wave plates series 60FC-Q.

-For these collimators, the outcome polarization is adjusted by rotating the quarter-wave plate with a special tool.
-A full rotation corresponds to a figure-of-eight on the Poincaré sphere.
-Circularly polarized light is set when the poles are reached, with right-handed circular polarization located at the north pole, and left-handed polarization located at the south pole.
-If the actual retardation of the optics deviates from the desired value then the extreme values do not reach the poles.
-The polarization analyzer thus provides a measure of the actual retardation of the optics.
+The polarization that is launched from these collimators is adjusted by rotating the quarter-wave plate using a special tool.
+One full rotation traces out a figure-of-eight on the Poincaré sphere.
+Circularly polarized light is achieved when the poles are reached, with right-handed circular polarization located at the north pole, and left-handed polarization located at the south pole.
+If the actual retardation of the optics differs from the desired value, the extreme values will not ¬reach the poles.
+The Polarization Analyzer thus provides a measure of the actual retardation of the optics